neozenweb/ethical-frenchie/content/blog/cheap-french-bulldog-puppies-under-500.md

 Another common question is **"How much does French Bulldog cost"**?
 Some breeders have **inexpensive French Bulldog puppies for sale**.
 Is that good or bad?
 We will answer all this and more in the content below, so stay with us.

 ## The cost of Breeding a French bulldog
-{{< img-inline src="blog/cheap-french-bulldog-puppies-under-500_1.jpg" alt="Cost of Breeding a French bulldog" >}} Before you decide to breed it’s important to clear your dog of any unwanted, genetic disorders.
+{{< img src="blog/cheap-french-bulldog-puppies-under-500_1.jpg" alt="Cost of Breeding a French bulldog" >}}

+Before you decide to breed it’s important to clear your dog of any unwanted, genetic disorders.

 If you don’t own both a male and a female, a stud fee is required.
 The better quality the male (good structure, no genetic issues) the more expensive the stud fee.